What's the ideal home temperature?

 - A temperature of nine to twelve degrees or above 24 degrees increases the risk of strokes and heart attacks

-The Age UK guide suggests the elderly heat their main living areas to 21 degrees, while heating the rest of their home to at least 18 degrees.
+The Age UK guide suggests older people heat their main living areas to 21 degrees, while heating the rest of their home to at least 18 degrees.

 Should you heat your home when on holiday?

 Only leave your heating on during a holiday if there’s a possibility of freezing.
-Otherwise, you could return home to a flooded house and costly repairs.
+Otherwise, you could return home to a flooded house and costly repair.

 In summer, it makes sense to switch off your heating while you’re away.
-The only two exceptions to this are:
+The only exceptions to this are if you:

-- If you have pets in the home while you’re away
+- Have pets in the home while you’re away

-- If you’re away for an extended period and want to minimise the risk of mould or mildew building up
+- Are away for an extended period and want to minimise the risk of mould or mildew building up

 Should you heat your home in the summer?